 - Watch a movie, listen to music, play a video game, or read a book.
 Absorb yourself in a world that is separate from your desire to go back to old habits.

 Look at the Big Picture

-While distracting yourself from your current mental state can be helpful to some, the opposite can be beneficial for others (or find a mix of both!).
-Since the act of beating cravings can often manifest itself as a mental battle, mindfulness, reflection, and meditation can be powerful tools.
+While distracting yourself from your current mental state can be helpful, the opposite can also be beneficial (or find a mix of both!).
+Mindfulness, reflection, and meditation can be powerful tools.

 - Practice meditation and deep breathing.
 These calming and grounding techniques can help you detach from the strong, irrational emotions that can be overwhelming.

 - Keep a journal of your recovery process.
 When you are hit with a craving, go back to your records and look back at how many times you resisted successfully.

 Think over all of the good moments and blessings that have passed between now and the last time you were tempted.
 If you had given in then, you would have never experienced all of the irreplaceable memories that have followed.